TalhoukLab/PrOType/docs/parameters.md

 - `geneSelectionAlgs`: gene selection algorithms

 ## Bash
-- `user`: your user name on a Linux distribution
 - `RPath`: path to R executable.
 This parameter is robust to aliases set to `R`.
 - `GREEN_TICK`: green tick printed during job submission to indicate success.
 - `GREEN_BULLET`: green bullet printed at end of job submission to indicate completion of task.